 J.L: Spend personal time with each child and encourage your children to spend time with each other.
 In my family, we are able to communicate effectively with each other and this, in my opinion, really helps break the barriers between the eldest, middle and youngest child.

-I think that one of the mistakes parents make is assume that a particular method which worked on the eldest child would work on the second child as well.
+I think that one of the mistakes parents make is assuming that a particular method which worked on the eldest child would work on the second child as well.